slerman12/UnifiedML/README.md

 </summary>
 <br>

-For the best tutorial on Custom Datasets, see our full [end-to-end example]() of Crystalographic-Structure-And_Space_Group Classification, in which we reproduce our [full paper on classifying crystal structures and space groups from xray diffraction patterns]() in just a single <blank>-line file.
-The custom dataset used in this case is Crystals, their space groups, and corresponding xray patterns, will be downloaded automatically.
+For the best tutorial on Custom Datasets, see our full [end-to-end example]() of Crystalographic-Structure-And-Space-Group Classification, in which we reproduce fully the [paper on classifying crystal structures and space groups from X-ray diffraction patterns]() with a single succinct file.
+The custom Crystal & Space Groups datasets will be downloaded automatically in the example.

 </details>